hemantksingh/messup-learn/Data Science and ML/Big Data.md

 A **Data mesh** brings the operational and analytical planes together. *Old wine in new bottle* ?

 * Data as a product
-  * apply product thinking to data, thinking from the point of view of the customers of the data
+  * apply product thinking to data, thinking from the point of view of the customers of your data
-  * data as a product not a by-product
+  * data as a product not a by-product, think data contracts for publishing schemas with appropriate backwards and forwards compatibility so that existing consumers can continue to work when you add a new field, however if you do introduce a breaking change, then you use a versioned message/event
 * Domain driven decentralised data ownership
   * move from monolithic ownership of data to distributed ownership within domain teams
   * move away from technology driven architecture (data ingestion, ETLs, pipelines) to domain driven data